Kong/docs.konghq.com/app/_hub/kong-inc/ldap-auth-advanced/index.md

 top-level DN such as `"ou=dev,o=company"` is specified instead of `"ou=role,ou=groups,ou=dev,o=company"`, the authentication will fail.

 Referrals are not supported in the plugin.
-One way to work around this is to hit the LDAP Global Catalog instead, which is usually listenning on a different port than the default `389`.
-This way, referrals don't get sent back to the plugin.
+A workaround is to hit the LDAP Global Catalog instead, which is usually listenning on a different port than the default `389`.
+That way, referrals don't get sent back to the plugin.

 The plugin doesn’t authenticate users (allow/deny requests) based on group membership.
 For example:
-- if the user is member of an LDAP group, the request will be allowed -> 200 OK
+- If the user is a member of an LDAP group, the request is allowed.
-- if the user is _not_ member of a group, the request will still be allowed -> 200 OK
+- if the user is not member of an LDAP group, the request will still be allowed -> 200 OK